Skip to content

 Legg Calvé Perthes disease

-It can affect dogs as young as 5 months old.
+It can affect dogs as young as five months old.
 Hindlimb lameness is a sign of the condition, but x-rays are needed to confirm the diagnosis.
 Your dog will show signs of irritability when touched because they will be in pain.

 Changes are irreversible and it’ll continue to get worse.
 Pain killers can be given to reduce the pain, but surgery or total hip replacement will be needed.
 This is expensive and has a long recovery time.
 Your dog will need rehabilitation therapy to strengthen the affected joints.